 A: No. The DTIF is open to applicants from all regions in the Republic of Ireland.
-Applicants must be clients of Enterprise Ireland, IDA Ireland or Údarás na Gaeltachta from anywhere in the Republic of Ireland, to apply and to draw down funding.
+Applicants must be clients of Enterprise Ireland, IDA Ireland or Údarás na Gaeltachta at the deadline for applications, i.e., 14 July 2022, to apply and to draw down funding.
 The project work must be carried out in the country.